 Grab yourself a bag of Brussels sprouts and drinking glass with a sturdy bottom (a short water glass, wide-bottomed coffee mug, or a pint glass all work well).
 It’s time to get smashing!

 - Brussels Sprouts.
-A mis-maligned vegetable that truly shines when roasted.
+A misunderstood vegetable that truly shines when roasted.
 In this recipe, they turn delightfully crisp on the outside and melt-in-your-mouth tender on the inside.
 Plus, they’re packed with fiber, Vitamin-K, and Vitamin-C.

 - Olive Oil.
 Helps the sprouts become crispy and keeps them from burning.
 Be generous to make sure your sprouts caramelize but do not burn.